royriojas/build-workflow/docs/usage.md

   var gruntTaskUtils = opts.gruntTaskUtils;

   // configs files should return an object with the configuration to be set
-  // tasks and workflows do not need to do this return {};
+  // tasks and workflows do not need to do this just the files inside configs/ return {};
 };
 ```